The Doric Group - Modern slavery statement

 Agency workers: We aim to only engage agency workers from approved labour providers who demonstrate an ethical approach to the provision of labour.

 Sub-contractors: The majority of our sub-contractors have long standing relationships with the Doric Group and are UK based.
-We have introduced an anti-slavery policy to our sub-contractor contracts.
+Our sub-contractor contracts include our anti-slavery policy.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.

 Over the past year, all our line managers, site mangers and procurement staff have undergone refresher e-training.
 All staff have been made aware of modern slavery and human trafficking and appropriate resources have been distributed and displayed.
 Over the next year, line managers, site mangers and procurement staff will continue to undergo refresher training and new employees will receive e-training as part of their induction, where appropriate.

 This statement was approved by the Board of Directors and will be reviewed and updated annually.